Thomas Bailey Aldrich: Marriage and later life

-Aldrich married in 1865 Lilian Woodman of New York, and had two sons.
+Aldrich was married in 1865 to Lilian Woodman of New York, and had two sons.
 Mark Twain apparently detested Aldrich's wife, writing in 1893: "Lord, I loathe that woman so!
 She is an idiot—an absolute idiot—and does not know it ... and her husband, the sincerest man that walks ... tied for life to this vacant hellion, this clothes-rack, this twaddling, blethering, driveling blatherskite!"
 For her own part, Lilian Aldrich wrote affectionately of Mark Twain in her memoir Crowding Memories (1920).
 In Chapter 12, however, she does write apologetically about their first encounter, when she treated him coldly, not being informed of his identity and mistakenly believing him to be inebriated.

 The Aldriches were close friends of Henry L. Pierce, former mayor of Boston and chocolate magnate.
 At his death in 1896, he willed them his estate at Canton, Massachusetts.

 In 1901, Aldrich's son Charles, married the year before, was diagnosed with tuberculosis.
 Aldrich built two houses, one for his son and one for him and his family, in Saranac Lake, New York, then the leading treatment center for the disease.
 On March 6, 1904, Charles Aldrich died of tuberculosis, age thirty-four.
 The family left Saranac Lake and never returned.

 Aldrich died in Boston on March 19, 1907.
 His last words were recorded as, "In spite of it all, I am going to sleep; put out the lights."
 His Life was written by Ferris Greenslet (1908).
-He is buried on Grapevine Path lot 6109 of Mount Auburn Cemetery Cambridge, Massachusetts.
+He is buried on Grapevine Path lot 6109 of Mount Auburn Cemetery in Cambridge, Massachusetts.

 In 1920, Aldrich's widow published her memoirs, Crowding Memories, which includes accounts of her husband's friendships with Mark Twain, William Dean Howells, Bret Harte, Henry James, James Russell Lowell, Harriet Beecher Stowe, Edwin Booth, and other cultural luminaries.